PrivacyHawk Logo

 To fix this loophole, the state of California needs to amend the definition of personal information to anything that could be used to identify an individual in part or in whole, regardless of how it was sourced.

-If not, the majority of data brokers will not be subject to the delete act.
+If not, most data brokers will not be subject to the delete act.
 And one could argue that since most of our personal information can be found somewhere on the web, that could mean that pretty much any company could claim that the data they have on consumers is accessible somewhere on the web, which renders the majority of the CCPA, CPRA, and Delete Act useless.

-I am publicly requesting that the State of California REMOVE the exemption for data brokers that enables them to display and sell personal information that can be sourced from public sources.
+I am publicly requesting that the State of California REMOVE the exemption for data brokers that enable them to display and sell personal information that can be sourced from public sources.
 All personal information should have the right to be removed from non-government sources upon request.

-These people search sites are able to aggregate personal information from various “public” sources that creates a much more detailed profile than each individual source.
+These people search sites are able to aggregate personal information from various “public” sources that create a much more detailed profile than each individual source.
 That profile can include name, phone, email, address, place of work, education, legal records, marriage records, criminal records, family members, and social media profiles.
 All of this information for sale in one place is not the way this information was intended to be used.
 And it’s dangerous because scammers can use it to commit identity theft, fraud, social engineering hacks, and financial crimes.

 Copied to: